 4 Tips to Harvesting Vegetables:

-- Bigger isn’t always better – Many vegetables are at their peak of quality and tenderness when still immature; salad greens, zucchini, cucumbers, beans, peas, potatoes, and turnips for example.
+Many vegetables reach peak quality and tenderness when still immature; salad greens, zucchini, cucumbers, beans, peas, potatoes, radishes, and turnips for example.
 Even cabbage, broccoli, and cauliflower are harvested before they mature and their flower buds open.
-Others, like tomatoes and watermelons are best when picked when they are fully ripe and their flavors have been given ample time to develop.
+Others, like tomatoes, muskmelons, watermelons, and sweet potatoes are best picked when they are fully ripe and their flavors have been given ample time to develop.
 Even culinary herbs, like oregano and basil taste best when harvested before the plants flower.
 At that stage, their leaves are packed with flavor.

-- Avoid wet weather – Vegetable gardeners know how important it is for plants to receive regular moisture, but generally it’s a good idea to stay out of the garden when it’s raining.
-This is especially important with disease-prone crops like tomatoes, cucumbers, squash, and beans, and you should avoid harvesting from or working around these vegetables in wet weather.
+Vegetable gardeners know how important it is for plants to receive regular moisture, but generally it’s a good idea to stay out of the garden when it’s raining.
+This is especially critical with disease-prone crops like tomatoes, cucumbers, squash, and beans, and you should avoid harvesting from or working around these vegetables in wet weather.
 It helps to plant a food garden in a spot where it receives direct sunlight and plants can dry off quicker after rain or irrigation.
 And speaking of moisture, if there is heavy rain in the forecast and you have a garden full of ripe or almost ripe tomatoes, grab your harvest basket and start picking.
 Why?
 Heavy rain can cause excessive water uptake and lead to fruits splitting or cracking.

-- Use proper tools – For many vegetables, harvesting tools are unnecessary; beans, peas, lettuce, kale, and so on.
+For many vegetables, harvesting tools are unnecessary; beans, peas, lettuce, and kale, for example.
 But, for certain crops like zucchini, large-fruited tomatoes, potatoes, cucumbers, and carrots, it pays to use a sharp knife, pruning shears, garden fork, or other implement to prevent damage to the plant or the part being harvested.
-Damaged plants provide an entry point for disease, and fruits, like zucchini or tomatoes, can bruise easily which will decrease storage and eating quality.
+Damaged plants provide an entry point for disease, and fruits like zucchini or tomatoes can bruise easily which will decrease storage life and eating quality.
 Place harvested vegetables in a basket, trug, or handy garden colander to prevent damage and allow easy washing.

 A Handy Guide to Harvesting Vegetables: